FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/projects/easier-data-initiative.md

 created-on: 2023-06-30T16:00:00.914Z
 updated-on: 2023-06-30T16:00:00.943Z
 published-on: 2023-06-30T16:00:00.967Z
-blurb: In partnership with researchers from the University of Maryland’s Department of Geographical Sciences, the Initiative ensures that large geospatial datasets are accessible to research organizations and the general public.
+description: In partnership with researchers from the University of Maryland’s Department of Geographical Sciences, the Initiative ensures that large geospatial datasets are accessible to research organizations and the general public.
 This collaboration with FFDW will help the Initiative develop the